MetaMask/metamask-ios-sdk/README.md

 ```

 #### Option 1: Deeplink Communication Layer
 The SDK supports communication with MetaMask wallet via deeplinking.
-To configure your dapp to work with deeplink communication you need to add a url scheme in your app target's Info setting under URL Types.
-Alternatively you can add it in app's your plist as shown below:
+To configure your dapp to work with deeplink communication you need to add a url scheme in your dapp target's Info setting under URL Types.
+Alternatively you can add it in your dapp's plist as shown below:
 ```
     <key>CFBundleURLTypes</key>
     <array>